usmanr149/urmlblog.github.io/_posts/2020-3-3-knn-classifier.md

 \end{align*}
 $$

-Now this not the most intuitive way to think about this but we can actually use numpy to do the matrix calculations above in a single line.
+This is not the most intuitive way to think about this but we can actually use numpy to do the matrix calculations above in a single line.

 ```python